Schumer says White House, Dems have deal on money for small businesses, hospitals, testing

 Sen. Stabenow says ‘very close’ on deal for more relief aidApril 21, 202005:34

 Schumer said the proposal included $75 billion for hospitals but not additional funding for states as Democrats have sought.
-The proposal also would allocate $125 billion to "unbanked" businesses in rural and minority areas that might have had trouble accessing the Paycheck Protection Program, which was created by the stimulus legislation passed late last month.
+Schumer’s office said the proposal also would allocate $120 billion for “unbanked” communities split evenly between the Paycheck Protection Program, which was created by the stimulus legislation passed late last month, and the Small Business Administration's Disaster Relief Loan Program.
 The interim proposal is expected to include more than $300 billion in additional money for the program.

 Schumer also said that the proposal includes a “national strategy” for testing and contact tracing, which Democrats say is critical to reopening the country.
 But it is unclear what that would look like, as the White House has publicly insisted that testing be left up to the states.
 Congressional Republicans have been pushing for a more significant role for private industry in the testing solutions.